-In the eastern provinces of North Kivu South Kivu and Province Orientale, where we collaborate with local partners, there are few local health centres and medical and support services for SGBV victims/survivors including those affected by armed conflicts.
+In the eastern provinces of North Kivu South Kivu and Province Orientale, where we collaborate with local partners, there are few health centres and medical and support services for victims/survivors of sexual and gender-based violence (SGBV), including those affected by armed conflicts.

-Local and international NGOs are trying to fill the significant unmet assistance and support needs.
+Local and international NGOs are trying to fill the significant unmet assistance and support needs for SGBV victims.
 The Women’s Initiatives for Gender Justice and local partners in South and North Kivu, Action des Femmes pour les Droits et le Développement and Ligue pour la Solidarité Congolaise, respectively, have been operating the Transit House Project since 2012.

 This project is designed to identify and assist victims of conflict-related SGBV in remote areas to access medical treatment and psycho-social support through: providing victim survivors with preliminary psycho-social assessments; providing referrals to local health centers and assistance to access these facilities; and referrals and transportation to hospitals for more specialized medical treatment including surgeries.